BloomTech-Labs/coder-heroes-docs/README.md

   - Reference the original website for ideas on what is needed.
   - Ideally we will have a single form where a user can select if they are a parent or a teacher, with the former being the default.

+### BL-465 - Update product doc repository to include homepage launch details (In Progress)

+_Assignee: Rebecca Stone_
+_Co-owner: Tony Kordysh_

+Make updates to the product documentation [repository](https://github.com/BloomTech-Labs/coder-heroes-docs) based on the changes of this epic.

-### Write and implement unit tests for homepage features (BL-466 Ready for Review)
+### BL-466 - Write and implement unit tests for homepage features (Ready for Review)

 _Assignee: Michael Subbarao_
 _Co-owner: Dirk J Knibbe_

 Implemented at least 3 tests to verify the case data is the expected shape and in the proper format.

-### BE: I want to find information that will tell me about CoderHeroes (BL-486 In Progress)
+### BL-486 - BE: I want to find information that will tell me about CoderHeroes (In Progress)

 _Assignee: Kevin Lee_
 _Co-owner: Danny Chui_